Why It Works

 - Aquafaba, the liquid inside a can of chickpeas, provides plenty of protein and starch to help emulsify an egg-free mayonnaise.

 - Adding a few whole chickpeas to the mayo improves its emulsifying properties.

-This chickpea-based mayonnaise ends up light, creamy, completely grease-free, and stiff enough to hold its shape when you mound it up, but loose enough to spread easily over a sandwich.
-I'm not tasting it side by side with real, egg-based mayo because I'm still staying vegan this month, but I'd put it up against any homemade mayo out there (and yes, it'll blow any store-bought mayo out of the water).
+Your mayonnaise ends up light, creamy, completely grease-free, and stiff enough to hold its shape when you mound it up, but loose enough to spread easily over a sandwich.
+I'd put it up against any homemade mayo out there (and yes, it'll blow any store-bought mayo out of the water).
 Best of all, it takes only two minutes to make.

 Combine garlic, lemon juice, mustard, chickpea liquid, and chickpeas in a tall container just large enough to fit the head of an immersion blender.
 Blend at high speed until completely smooth.
 Alternatively, blend in the jar of a standard countertop blender.
 With the blender running, slowly drizzle in vegetable oil.
 A smooth, creamy emulsion should form.

 Using a rubber spatula, transfer to a bowl.
 Whisking constantly, slowly drizzle in olive oil.
 Season to taste with salt and pepper.

 Mayonnaise will keep in a covered container in the fridge for up to one week.

 |Nutrition Facts (per serving)|

 |Total Fat 21g||27%|

 |Vitamin C 1mg||5%|